-• Hiscox Underwriting Group Services Ltd (HUGS) IT services, actuarial services, temporary provision of internal audit key function, investment management services, as well as capital modelling and capital management support services, outwards reinsurance support services, investment management series, and other group services.
+Hiscox Underwriting Group Services Ltd (HUGS)

-Hiscox Underwriting Ltd (HUL)
+IT services, actuarial services, investment management services, as well as capital modelling and capital management support services, outwards reinsurance support services, investment management series, and other group services.

-HUL is an intermediary which is fully owned by the Hiscox Group that provides insurance mediation and underwriting services to HSA and which is authorised through delegated authority to write business on behalf of HSA but only with regards to UK customers with an EEA risk.
+Hiscox Underwriting Ltd (HUL) HUL is an intermediary, which is fully owned by the Hiscox Group that provides insurance mediation and underwriting services to HSA and which is authorised through delegated authority to write business on behalf of HSA but only with regards to UK customers with an EEA risk.

-The table below identifies the operational functions that are outsourced as well as the responsible person within HSA:
+The table below identifies the operational functions that are outsourced, as well as the responsible person within HSA: